Liljoe3106/Website/README.md

                     to flow freely.
                     <br />
                     <br />
-We also offer a full gutter wash, including soffits and facsias.
+We also offer a full gutter wash, including soffits and fascias.
                     <br />
                     <br />
                 </p>